JustasZabitis/JZ-PROJECTS/README.md

 📂 Projects Included
 🔹 Python Projects

+    AI Resume Analyzer - Python based anayzler that checks keywords in a cv while using JavaScript front-end.

     Travel Planner – A Python-based tool to help users plan their trips efficiently.

     Workout Tracker – A program to log and analyze workout sessions.